flytegg/ls-discord-bot/README.md

-# Learnspigot Discord bot
+# LearnSpigot Discord Bot
-The discord bot for the [Learnspigot Discord server](https://learnspigot.com/discord).
-This powers everything from verification to reputation in help forums and checking the stock of WIX.
+The discord bot for the [Learnspigot Discord Server](https://learnspigot.com/discord).
+This powers everything from verification to reputation in help forums and checking the stock of WIX & TSLA.

 The bot is written in Kotlin/JVM, using the Gradle (Kotlin DSL) build tool.
 ## Libraries